 Cycling, Skip: Data are interpreted as climatology and recycled once the end of the last time slice is reached.
 Data that aren't found are skipped.
 This is useful when certain fields aren't found in a restart file and, in that case, those fields will be initialized to default values.

 CY

-Cycling, Use Simulation Year:, Same as C, except don't allow Emission year setting to override year value.
+Cycling, Use Simulation Year:, Same as C, except it does not allow Emission year setting to override the simulation year.

 CYS